Infergen Side Effects

 Note: This page contains information about the side effects of interferon alfacon-1.
 Some of the dosage forms included on this document may not apply to the brand name Infergen.

 Not all side effects for Infergen may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to interferon alfacon-1: subcutaneous solution

-Along with its needed effects, interferon alfacon-1 (the active ingredient contained in Infergen) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by interferon alfacon-1 (the active ingredient contained in Infergen).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking interferon alfacon-1:More common
+You should check with your doctor immediately if any of these side effects occur when taking interferon alfacon-1:More common

 - black, tarry stools

 - burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings